 Window-based estimates of the recombination rate made possible to evaluate regional variation in recombination rate and analysed chromosomes jointly.
 Despite expectation for holocentric chromosomes, the recombination rate is not uniformly distributed along the chromosome: visual inspection (Figure D a) shows somewhat lower recombination rate in the centre of the chromosome and it’s significant reduction in the terminal regions.
 Statistical evaluation was performed to test this observation.
 We binned the markers in five distance intervals from the centre of the chromosome (combining information from all chromosomes).
 Reduction of recombination rate in flanking regions (the last bin) was statistically significant compared to the centre and terminal regions (stats).
 Decrease of the recombination rate in the centre of the chromosome wasn’t statistically significant (stats).

 We investigated factors influencing variation of recombination rate along the chromosomes.
 First, we tested if some the genomic features of consideration demonstrate similar patterns of distribution, secondly we obtained a linear model to test correlation of these patterns to recombination rate.
 Analogous to the whole genome analysis we tested the influence of gene and repeat content.
 We observed that the regional distribution of total repeat content follows the same pattern as the recombination rate (Figure D c).
 Looking at each of the repeat classes separately, we mostly observe the same pattern, the only exception of LTR (long terminal repeat) and the Tc1/mariner (superfamily of interspersed repeats DNA (Class II) transposons).
-We correlated the binned average recombination rate in 2 Mb windows across the genome to repeat content, gene content and GC-content.
-There was a significant positive correlation between recombination rate and total repeat abundance across the genome (Spearman’s rank corr rho 0.28, p-value ).
-The proportion of repeats showed a weak positive correlation with rec rate (rho 0.13, p-value ), if excluding W the correlation became stronger (rho 0.25, p-value ).
 Looking at different repeat classes the SINE and DNA-repeats are moderately positively correlated to recombination rate, none of the other classes show a significant correlation, but when excluding W all repeat classes have a significant positive correlation with recombination rate (suppl figure, table).
 A moderate negative correlation between length per repeat and recombination rate disappeared when excluding W (suppl table).
 Genes and GC-content present a different pattern where the values increase at the end of the chromosomes.
 The gene abundance and proportion as well as the GC-content showed no significant correlation to recombination rate.
 The gene density is negatively correlated to GC-content (-0.21, p-value = 0.001519), but the proportion of genes is positively correlated to GC-content ( 0.14, p-value = 0.02971).

 Using recombination rate as dependent variable and chromosome length and type, relative binned chromosome position, GC-content, gene density, density of gained genes and density for different repeat classes as explanatory variables, showed significant effects of the 4th position but not the length of the chromosome (est 1.6019±0.64328, t-value 2.490, p-value 0.0136).
 The SINE:s have a positive effect (lm estimate 1.07328±0.50957, t-value 2.106, p-value 0.0364, lmer est 1.248280±0.456803, t-value 2.733) and the density of non-LTR have negative effect (lm estimate -1.68622±0.78924, t-value -2.137, p-value 0.0339, lmer estimate -1.942449±0.694761, t-value -2.796) (lm F-statistic: 4.213 on 16 and 200 DF, p-value: 5.112e-07, R2 0.2521, adj R2: 0.1922) (suppl table).